lsst-tstn/tstn-012/index.rst

 higher-order terms to account for systematics in the hardware.

-There are 3 components that work together to account for this effect in the Auxiliary Telescope; ATPneumatics, ATAOS and ATMCS.
+There are 3 components that work together to account for this effect in the Auxiliary Telescope (AT); ATPneumatics, AT Active Optics System (ATAOS) and AT Mount Control System (ATMCS).

 The ATPneumatics is the component is charge of regulating the pressure for the pneumatics actuators.
-It is important to keep a couple things in mind when it comes to how this component works.
-To start with, it is not possible to set the pressure to zero.
-There are 3 valves involved when it comes to setting the M1 support pressure; master air supply, instrument air supply and M1 air valves.
+There are 3 valves involved when it comes to setting the M1 support pressure: master air supply, instrument air supply and M1 air valves.
 Once all 3 valves are opened there will a small back pressure applied to M1 even if it is commanded to zero.
 It is important to have that in mind since it will impact the way we measure the optimum pressure.